Banjara (2018 film): Filming

 Principal photography of Banjara took place in Canada, Punjab and Suratgarh, Rajasthan between January 2018 and February 2018 where Binendra Menon served as a cinematographer.
 The principal photography of old part of the film shot in Suratgarh took place in January 2018 whereas next schedule of the film was shot in Canada in February 2018.

 Soundtrack

 The soundtrack of the film is also composed by Babbu Maan.
 All the songs in the film are written, sung and composed by himself only.
 All the songs were released on iTunes, Google Play Music and all other platforms on 21 November 2018 by record label Swag Music.
 "Tralla 2" song from the soundtrack got huge response from audience and has been viewed million times on YouTube.

 Release

 Initially, the film was scheduled to release in mid-2018 later, was postponed to 14 September 2018.
 In September, the film was postponed second time and was released on 7 December 2018.
 The official trailer of the film was launched on 30 October 2018 at Elante Mall, Chandigarh.
 Banjara was released in 114 theatres worldwide including 49 in India, 31 in North America and 25 in Oceania.

+Home Media Release

+The film is now available for streaming on the Chaupal OTT platform.